open-telemetry/opentelemetry.io/content/en/docs/languages/go/instrumentation.md

 Logs are distinct from metrics and traces in that **there is no user-facing OpenTelemetry logs API**.
-Instead, there is tooling to bridge logs from existing popular log packages (e.g. slog, logrus, zap, logr) into the OpenTelemetry ecosystem.
+Instead, there is tooling to bridge logs from existing popular log packages (such as slog, logrus, zap, logr) into the OpenTelemetry ecosystem.
 For rationale behind this design decision, see [Logging specification](/docs/specs/otel/logs/).